 Everyone loves a parade, and just like in Hallmark movies, St. Michaels has a big one on Saturday morning during their weekend event.
 The Talbot Street Parade includes fire engines, horses, marching bands, llamas, antique cars, and even a kazoo band.
 Mr. and Mrs. Claus will close out the parade.

 The water sparkles during the festive Lighted Boat Parade on the second Saturday in December.
 Each boat is decorated with twinkling lights and a festive theme as it sails around St. Michaels Harbor.
-Last year 22 entrants floated by the shores.

-The Annual Lighted Drive-by House Tour is available throughout the season.
+The Annual Lighted Drive-by House Tour is available throughout the holiday season.
 Be sure to visit the Marketplace and Sweet Shoppe for a holiday treat and hot mulled apple cider.

 2. Chestertown